 Are you an emotional eater?
 Here are six surefire ways to keep your emotions – and your waistline – in check.

-3. Stock up on pistachios.
-They’re a low–glycemic index food that helps keep your blood sugar stable to avoid the double whammy of feeling moody and hungry.
+Pistachios are a low–glycemic index food that help keep your blood sugar stable to avoid the double whammy of feeling moody and hungry.